marcelus20/jvalidators/README.md

 ---
 ## FAQ

-### When will you add more features
+### When more features are going to be added?
-R: I don't know.
-When I find the need to add them.
+R: I don't have a fixed schedule for adding them nor do I know what more features to add.
+If I come across a situation that I need to validate something, and this validation doesn't exist in this lib, I'll go ahead and add it.

+If you have an idea of what more to add, you can fill free to open an issue or open a pull request for us to discuss.

 ### When will you add it to maven central?
 R: I don't know.
-I'll basically keep adding more features to this lib, when I find the need, I'll do so.
+Perhaps if more people use it and this lib grows somehow.

 ---
 ### Contributions
 Feel free to contribute, just please consider the following:
 - Validators methods should return an Either object, where the left indicates the failure and right the success.
 Create methods that follow this approach.
 - All jvalidators software is distributed under the GNU General Public open source license, and your contributions will be licensed in the same way.
-- Open Pull Requests with the new codes always containing Junit tests cases.
+- Open Pull Requests with the new codes containing passing test cases.
 - Create an issue if you want to discuss a new idea.

 ## License